 Figure 4 is an example of the information obtained using the reference set.
-This chart is a histogram of the difference of average modified F measure over all participants between a question in the test set and its correspondent in the first reference set, and reflects the difficulty of context processing of the questions.
-The questions of the second and after of the three types of series are depicted.
-Many of the questions with a large difference come from the browsing type series, supporting the finding that the browsing type series are more difficult to handle.
+This chart is a histogram of the difference of average modified F measure over all participants between a question in the test set and its corresponding question in the first reference set, and reflects the difficulty of context processing of the questions.
+For each of the three types of series, the numbers of questions of the second and later are depicted.
+We can see that many of the questions with a large difference come from the browsing type series, supporting the finding that the browsing type series are more difficult to handle.

-Figure 2: Evaluation by MMF
+Figure 2.
+Evaluation by MMF

-Figure 3: Differences on series types
+Figure 3.
+Differences on series types